 Whichever institution you choose and whatever subject you enrol on, the first day of your degree marks the start of a process of learning, development and progress which will help you to learn and develop skills that can stay with you for the rest of your professional life.
 Your dissertation at the end of the three years gives you an opportunity to conduct independent research, analyse your findings and write up the results, earning you skills which will benefit you in many careers and industries.
 The certificate at the end of your degree tells your future employers that you have been through a rigorous degree programme and have the ability to learn new ideas and apply them successfully to new situations and concepts.

 As well as earning a world recognised qualification, degree study can also offer new life experiences that will broaden your horizons and help make you a more well-rounded individual in your professional and personal life.

 A degree on your CV is a sure way to impress employers and will give you bigger choice of jobs upon graduation – the average salary for graduates is 30% higher than for non-graduates aged 25-30.
 Nationwide, 90% of graduates are in work of further study within six months of graduation.
-At UCFB, 93% of graduates are in full time work, and two thirds of those are specifically within the football and sport industry.
+At UCFB, 92% of graduates are in full time work, and almost two thirds of those are specifically within the football and sport industry.